 Packaging that is good for you as well as the environment

-Material sciences and packaging technology are developing at an incredible speed.
+Material sciences and packaging technology is developing at an incredible speed.
 With consumers becoming more and more aware, sustainable packaging is a great plus for any company.
 Many brands are shifting to 100% natural fibers and biodegradable materials for their packaging.

 Sustainability doesn’t just stop at the design aspect of packaging but can be introduced in the supply chain process as well.
 One of the most well-known examples is IKEA.
-By implementing a mixture of plant-based alternatives to plastic material, along with the further optimization of their cardboard-based packages, IKEA is still the benchmark for all e-commerce and retail brands around the world.
+By implementing a mixture of plant-based alternatives to plastic material, along with the further optimization of their cardboard-based packages.
+IKEA is still the benchmark for all e-commerce and retail brands around the world.

 Future of Packaging

 Packaging is ubiquitous and certainly touches almost every person on the planet.
-It affects things that human beings need for survival: food, healthcare, personal care.
+It affects things that human beings need for survival: food, healthcare, and personal care.
 All of that is packaged.
 It is because of this constant close contact that packaging plays a persuasive role in daily decisions.

 The packaging industry in India has been predicted to grow at 18% annually, with flexible packaging style growing at 25% and rigid packaging at 15%.
 In the first quarter of 2021, the Food Safety and Standards Authority of India (FSSAI) announced new packaging regulations to replace the former provisions.
 Digital innovations paired with fast-moving supply chains further align with the desire for integrated marketing, with packaging providing a gateway to link into social media.
 Hope the concept of Sustainable and Gamified Packaging – The Future of Packaging is well understood.